ktaylor63/southeast/site/content/articles/connecting-urban-and-rural.md

     caption: 'Nancy Fernandez and Monica Harris share a moment at the Pinckney Island National Wildlife Refuge in South Carolina.
 Photo by Dan Chapman, USFWS.'
     position: 'top center'
 description: 'Nancy Fernandez’s job is to lure more Americans into the great outdoors.
 Sounds simple enough.
 But here’s what she’s up against:'
-author: 'By Dan Chapman, Public Affairs Specialist'
+author: 'Dan Chapman, Public Affairs Specialist'
 type: feature
 date: '2017-11-08'
 tags: